-- 1.1 Agreement.
-This Agreement is made and entered into by and between the City of Gahanna, Ohio (hereinafter referred to as the "City"), and the Fraternal Order of Police, Ohio Labor Council, Inc. (hereinafter referred to as the "FOP/OLC"). - 1.2 Purpose.
-This Agreement is made for the purpose of promoting cooperation, and orderly, constructive and harmonious relations between and among the City, members of the bargaining unit (hereinafter referred to as "member" or "members") and the FOP/OLC. - A. Unless otherwise indicated, the terms used in this Agreement shall be interpreted in accordance with the provisions of Chapter 4117 of the Revised Code.
+1.1 Agreement.
+This Agreement is made and entered into by and between the City of Gahanna, Ohio (hereinafter referred to as the "City"), and the Fraternal Order of Police, Ohio Labor Council, Inc. (hereinafter referred to as the "FOP/OLC").

+1.2 Interpretation of Agreement.

+Unless otherwise indicated, the terms used in this Agreement shall be interpreted in accordance with the provisions of Chapter 4117 of the Revised Code.
 Where this Agreement makes no specification about a matter, the City, members and the FOP/OLC are subject to all applicable State laws or local ordinances pertaining to the wages, hours, and terms and conditions of employment for public employees.
-Laws pertaining to civil rights, affirmative action, unemployment compensation, workers' compensation, and retirement of dispatchers are not superseded by this Agreement. - B. If any part of this Agreement is held invalid by operation of law or by any tribunal of competent jurisdiction, or if compliance with or enforcement of any part of this Agreement is restrained by any such tribunal pending a final determination as to its validity, such invalidation or restraint shall not invalidate or affect the remainder of this Agreement nor the application of the invalidated or restrained part(s) to persons or circumstances other than those to whom or to which it has been held invalid or has been restrained.
-In the event of invalidation of any portion of this Agreement by operation of law or by a tribunal of competent jurisdiction, and upon written request by either party, the parties shall meet within twenty-one (21) days of the receipt of the written request, to attempt to negotiate a modification to the invalidated provision(s). - 1.3 Sanctity of Agreement.
+Laws pertaining to civil rights, affirmative action, unemployment compensation, workers' compensation, and retirement of dispatchers are not superseded by this Agreement.

+If any part of this Agreement is held invalid by operation of law or by any tribunal of competent jurisdiction, or if compliance with or enforcement of any part of this Agreement is restrained by any such tribunal pending a final determination as to its validity, such invalidation or restraint shall not invalidate or affect the remainder of this Agreement nor the application of the invalidated or restrained part(s) to persons or circumstances other than those to whom or to which it has been held invalid or has been restrained.
+In the event of invalidation of any portion of this Agreement by operation of law or by a tribunal of competent jurisdiction, and upon written request by either party, the parties shall meet within twenty-one (21) days of the receipt of the written request, to attempt to negotiate a modification to the invalidated provision(s).

+1.3 Sanctity of Agreement.
 Unless otherwise specifically provided in this Agreement, no changes in this Agreement shall be negotiated during its duration unless there is a written accord by and between the parties.
 Any negotiated changes, to be effective and incorporated in this Agreement, must be in writing and signed by the parties.